gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 This is the specialized rules and procedures that are utilized for the transmission of files across networks, operate on the designated ports, and act as doorways for data transfer activities.

-- File Transfer Protocol (FTP) - port 20 (actual data transfer) or port 21 (sending control command) is one of the oldest protocols that is used for transferring files between a client and a server over a network.
+- **File Transfer Protocol (FTP)** - **TCP port 20 (actual data transfer)** or **TCP port 21 (sending control command/administer a session)** is one of the oldest protocols that is used for transferring files between a client and a server over a network.
 Whenever an FTP session is going to be initiated, the client will first use port 21 to communicate with the server, authenticate if necessary and then set up the file transfer.
 Once those commands are sent then the data transfer takes place over the port 20.
 Transmissions over FTP are not encrypted and are sent in plaintext.

-- Secure File Transfer Protocol (SFTP) - port 22 was created to address the security concerns of FTP.
-SFTP creates a "tunnel" through SSH.
+- **Secure File Transfer Protocol** (SFTP) - **TCP port 22** was created to address the security concerns of FTP. **SFTP creates a "tunnel" through SSH**.
 SSH encrypts the connection, making it secure and private.

 - Trivial File Transfer Protocol (TFTP) - port 69 is the simpler and more basic version of the FTP.
 TFTP is a very basic form of file sharing protocol and designed for sending files when minimal security is sufficient.